zhenya-mamenko/react-assignment/README.md

 You can search for a particular cocktail or just a couple of symbols, then filter by category or ingredient and sort by name, category or main ingredient.
 For moving through input/button/selects and cards you can use `Tab` and `Shift`+`Tab`, for opening extended card and searching from input line — `Enter`, for closing opened card — `Esc`.

 Project uses the "Open Sans" font.
-External packages are Bootstrap and React Polyfill (for IE11 support).
+External packages are Bootstrap, AbortController polyfill and React polyfill (for IE11 support).

 * * * * *